simonnickel/FB13375399-SwiftUITabBarStyle/README.md

-#  FB13375399 - SwiftUI: TabBar tabItem should support foregroundStyle as ShapeStyle, not just Color
+#  FB13375399 - SwiftUI: TabView tabItem should support foregroundStyle as ShapeStyle, not just Color

 ## Scenario